There are Several Ways to Get SketchUp

 Paid Versions

-• SketchUp Studio is for use on your desktop, a web browser, Chromebook, or iPad.
-It's significantly more expensive than SketchUp Pro and is probably best suited for the professional designer with an unrestricted budget.
+- SketchUp Studio is for use with Windows only.
+It has advanced features and is significantly more expensive than SketchUp Pro.
+It's probably best suited for the professional designer with an unrestricted budget.

 All of these versions are described and available here: